dballaelliott/esplot/README.md

 #### Examples

-The `examples` folder contains a .do file and a .csv with example data.
+The `example` folder contains a .do file and a .csv with example data.
 Users may find it useful to download the folder and run (or simply browse) `make_examples.do` for sample syntax.

 These data can also be used to experiment with the examples provided on the help [site](https://dballaelliott.github.io/esplot).
 Note that `example.csv` uses the same variable names for ease of use, but that the values have been randomized, so plots may not align with the example images.